stungeye/Programming-1-Notes/docs/07-openframeworks-basics/00-openframeworks-basics.md

 Downsides: The output can be overwhelming and will slow down your sketch.

+**ofLog debuggin**

+The 📗 [`ofLog` class](https://openframeworks.cc/documentation/utils/ofLog/) is slightly more powerful than `cout` debugging as it involves log levels and the possibility of writing the log messages to a file.

+Downsides: Same as `cout` debugging.

 **drawString debugging**

 This is similar to `cout` debuggging, but instead you use a true type font to draw the state of certain variables to the screen.